 - 1 Teaspoon Sugar

-- 500 milliliter White Vinegar (and maybe more is needed)
+- 2½ cups White Vinegar and maybe more is needed

 - Peel your garlic and ginger.
 Cut your ginger into chunks.
 Discard the chili stem.

 - Keep all the spices soaked overnight in the vinegar with the feni in a plastic or glass bowl.
 Not in a metal bowl since the ingredients might react with the metals.

 - Blend all the ingredients ginger, garlic, chilis, cumin, peppercorn cinnamon clove fenugreek seeds, mustard seeds, turmeric powder, salt, sugar, vinegar and coconut feni to a fine paste.
 If the paste is to thick add some more vinegar, it depends which consistency you want at the end.
 The paste should not be completely liquid.